EU AI Act 2026: What Businesses Must Know Before August

 The Bottom Line

+Businesses that treat EU AI Act compliance as an opportunity to professionalise their AI operations will gain a competitive edge; those that scramble or ignore it face steep fines and lost trust.
 August 2, 2026 is four months away.
 The transparency obligations under Article 50 are not optional, they’re not vague, and they apply to most businesses using AI in the EU market.

 The good news: compliance is achievable, especially if you approach it systematically.
 Audit your AI systems.
 Implement clear disclosures.
 Train your team.
 Document your governance.
 Build compliance into your process.